aymanzerda-sudotime/aymanzerda-sudotime.github.io/_publications/cat-pictures-2.md

 ![catpictures9](/images/cat_pictures9.png)

-* I Downloaded this exploit [exploit](https://github.com/blasty/CVE-2021-3156) and uploaded it to the target machine.
+* I downloaded this [exploit](https://github.com/blasty/CVE-2021-3156) and uploaded it to the target machine.

 ```bash
 make